langchain4j/langchain4j/docs/docs/integrations/web-search-engines/searchapi-io.md

 Any search engine on SearchApi that returns an `organic_results` array with each element containing a `title`, `link` and `snippet` is supported.

-Search engines that return `organic_results` in this format includes:
+Search engines that return `organic_results` in this format include:
 * `google`
 * `bing`
 * `baidu`